Vaazhkai Chakkaram: Plot

 Kalyani's father, believing Sadasiva Kounder's actions were deliberate, succumbs to humiliation and takes his own life.
 Thangavelu arrives too late to prevent the tragedy, and Kalyani struggles to forgive him despite his explanations.
 Kalyani and her family leave town, and she becomes a constable to support them.
 Ironically, she lands at the same police station where Thangavelu works.
 Thangavelu still harbors feelings for Kalyani, while she grapples with conflicting emotions.
 Meanwhile, Thaaiyamma suffers abuse and harassment at the hands of Saaraya Kadai Kounder's family.
 When Thangavelu and Kalyani investigate a domestic abuse complaint, Thaaiyamma refuses to cooperate, fearing her in-laws' retaliation.
 Her father, Doraisamy, declines to intervene, citing societal norms.

-Thaaiyamma witnesses Saaraya Kadai Kounder murdering a maid, leaving her deeply disturbed.
+Thaaiyamma witnesses Saaraya Kadai Kounder murdering a maid, leaving her disturbed.
 Thangavelu arrests Saaraya Kadai Kounder based on evidence from tribal men, enraging him.
-Assuming his daughter-in-law must have informed the police, Saaraya Kadai Kounder orders Periyasamy to murder Thaaiyamma.
+Assuming Thaaiyamma must have informed the police, Saaraya Kadai Kounder orders Periyasamy to murder her.
 Thangavelu, attempting to make amends, arranges funds for Thaaiyamma's dowry.
 However, when Doraisamy delivers the money, he discovers his daughter's lifeless body, framed as a fire accident.
-Doraisamy reports the incident to the police.
-Thangavelu single-handedly dismantles Saaraya Kadai Kounder's illicit liquor business and ultimately kills Periyasamy and Saaraya Kadai Kounder.
+Doraisamy reports the incident to Thangavelu and he single-handedly dismantles Saaraya Kadai Kounder's illicit liquor business and ultimately kills Periyasamy and Saaraya Kadai Kounder.

 Finally, Kalyani handcuffs Thangavelu but then has a change of heart, and makes him tie the thaali, accepting him as her husband.